Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Perturbed Schwarzschild exterior solutions in

 We are interested in perturbed solutions around the exterior Schwarzschild (SW) solution of GR, where $R \sim 0$ compared to the characteristic curvature scales of the problem.
 In this situation we can expand a generic $f(R)$ theory at second order so $f(R) \approx R + a \, R^2$.
-As we want to recover SW, we rewrite $A(r)$ and $B(r)$ functions as \cite{AparicioResco:2016xcm},
+As we want to recover SW, following the parametrization used in \cite{AparicioResco:2016xcm}, we rewrite $A(r)$ and $B(r)$ functions as,

 where $r_S = 2GM/c^2$ in such a way $U(r)$ and $m(r)$ are dimensionless functions that reduces to zero for the SW asymptotic solution.
 Finally, since $r$, $R(r)$ and $a$ are dimensional quantities; we recast them as dimensionless parameters.
 We will express $r$ in units of $r_S$.
 We redefine $R(r)$ as $P(r) = 2\,a\,R(r)$ since $f_R (R) = 2\,a\,R(r)$ measures dimensionless deviations with respect to GR.
 Finally, the ratio $r/\sqrt{3a}$ naturally emerges in the asymptotic solutions, so we define $\alpha = \sqrt{3a}/r_S$.
 Then we introduce the following definitions: \\